 Is therapy right for me?

 There are many reasons why people come to therapy.
 Sometimes it is to deal with long-standing psychological issues, or problems with mood disorders including anxiety or depression.
 Other times it is in response to unexpected changes in one’s life such as an illness or accident, a divorce or work transition.
-Many seek the advice of counsel as they pursue their own personal exploration and growth.
+Some people utilize therapy to enhance their own personal exploration and growth.